NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

 ### NormalDistribution

-Often data is distributed in a normal or gaussian like distribution.
+Often data is distributed in a normal or Gaussian like distribution.
 `NormalDistribution` takes a mean and a standard deviation to provide a way to insert some basic skew into your data.
 Please note that this will clamp the produced values to the configured seed range, so if seed range is not large